The Shed Registry

 Total exposure, first 18 months of LL48 (January 2026 through July 2027): $12,000 (first 12 months at $1,000/mo) + $36,000 (6 months at $6,000/mo) = $48,000.

 This scenario demonstrates the cliff effect.
 A building manager paying $1,000/month suddenly faces $6,000/month once the shed crosses three years.
-Acting before that threshold is critical.
+Consequently, acting before that threshold is critical.

 Compare Manhattan contractors by permit volume to identify firms that can complete the work before the tier escalation.